-Many of those who marry show tensions and problems in their marriage.
+Many couples who marry experience tensions and problems in their relationship.
 Hans Asperger (1944)

-Many men and women with AS develop intimate personal relationships and become life-long partners.
+Many individuals with AS form intimate personal relationships and become lifelong partners.
 For such relationships to begin, both parties would have initially found the other person to be attractive.

 CHOICE OF PARTNER

-Men with AS have several positive attributes for a prospective partner.
+Men with AS possess several positive attributes that make them attractive to a prospective partner.
 The first meeting may be through a shared interest.
-Many women describe their first impression as someone who is kind, attentive, and slightly immature: the highly desirable ‘handsome and silent stranger’.
+Many women describe their first impression as someone kind, attentive, and slightly immature: the highly desirable ‘handsome and silent stranger’.
 Children with AS are often perceived as having angelic faces, and as adults, may have symmetrical facial features that are aesthetically appealing.
 The lack of social and conversational skills can lead to his being perceived as the ‘silent stranger’, whose social abilities will be unlocked and transformed by a partner who is an expert in empathy and socializing.
 There can be strong maternal compassion for the person’s limited social abilities and a belief that his social confusion and lack of social confidence were due to his circumstances as a child, and can be repaired over time.
 Love will change everything.

 The attractiveness can be enhanced by his intellectual abilities, career prospects and degree of attention to his partner during courtship.
 The devotion can be very flattering, though others may perceive the adulation as bordering on obsessive.
 The hobby or special interest can initially be perceived as endearing and ‘typical of boys and men’.
 They may have an appealing ‘Peter Pan’ quality.

 Men with AS can also be admired for speaking their minds, having a sense of social justice, and having strong moral convictions.
 They are often described as having ‘old world’ values and being less motivated than other men for physically intimate activities, or for spending time with male friends.
-He appears to have a ‘feminine’ rather than a ‘macho’ quality – the ideal partner for the modern woman.
+He appears to have a ‘feminine’ rather than a ‘macho’ quality, making him the ideal partner for the modern woman.

-He is usually a late developer in terms of emotional and relationship maturity, and this could be his first serious relationship, while his same-age peers have had several long-term relationships already.
+He is typically a late developer in terms of emotional and relationship maturity, and this could be his first serious relationship.
+In contrast, his same-age peers have already had several long-term relationships.
 There is, therefore, the advantage of no previous relationship ‘baggage’.

 Many women describe how their partner with AS resembled their father.
-Having a parent with AS may contribute towards determining the type of person you choose to become your partner.
+Having a parent with AS may contribute to determining the type of person you choose to become your partner.

-When men with AS are asked what was initially appealing about their partner, they often describe one physical quality, such as hair, or specific personality characteristics, especially being maternal in looking after (or already having) children, or caring for injured animals.
+When men with AS are asked what initially appealed to them about their partner, they often describe one physical quality, such as hair, or specific personality characteristics, especially being maternal in their care for (or already having) children, or caring for injured animals.
 Men with AS are often less concerned about their partner’s physique than other men, and also less concerned about age or cultural differences.

 Sometimes, they appear to have created a mental ‘job description’ for a prospective partner, searching for a suitable ‘applicant’ that can compensate for recognized difficulties in life.
 Once a candidate has been found, that person is pursued with a determination that can be hard to resist.
 One of the ‘job requirements’ is having advanced social and maternal abilities – someone who is at the opposite end of the empathy and social understanding continuum.
-They may know they need a partner who can act as an executive secretary to help with organizational problems and continue many of the emotional support functions provided by their mother when they were living at home.
+They may recognize the need for a partner who can serve as an executive secretary to assist with organizational tasks and continue many of the emotional support functions their mother provided when they were living at home.
 Men with AS often elicit strong maternal feelings in women and know what they need in a partner.
-They also seek someone who has strong moral values, and who, once married, is likely to be dedicated to making the relationship succeed.
+They also seek someone who has strong moral values and who, once married, is likely to be dedicated to making the relationship succeed.

 What is it that typical men find attractive in a woman with AS?
-They are similar to those women who find appealing in a man with AS – the woman’s social immaturity and naivety can be appealing who have natural paternal and compassionate qualities.
+They are similar to those women who find men with AS appealing – the woman’s social immaturity and naivety can be beautiful, as they often possess natural paternal and compassionate qualities.
 The sometimes emotionally aloof personality may be reminiscent of the man’s mother.
-While men with AS tend to seek a partner who can compensate for their difficulties in daily life – that is someone from the other end of the continuum of social and emotional abilities – women with AS often seek a partner with a personality similar to themselves.
+While men with AS tend to seek a partner who can compensate for their difficulties in daily life – that is, someone from the other end of the continuum of social and emotional abilities – women with AS often seek a partner with a personality similar to their own.
 They feel more comfortable with someone who does not have a great social life and does not seek frequent physical intimacy.
 With similar characteristics and expectations, the relationship can be successful and enduring.

 Unfortunately, people with AS may not be very good at identifying the ‘predators’ in life, and some women have not been wise in their choice of partner, suffering various forms of abuse.
-They may initially feel sorry for the man but are unable to extricate themselves from a history of being attractive to and attracted to disreputable characters.
+They may initially feel sorry for the man, but are unable to extricate themselves from a history of being attracted to and being attractive to disreputable characters.
 Having low self-esteem can also affect their choice.
-They set their expectations very low and as a result gravitate toward abusive people.
-Self-esteem is very important to an autistic adult.
+They set their expectations very low and, as a result, gravitate toward abusive people.
+Self-esteem is crucial for autistic adults.

 The courtship may not indicate the problems that develop later.
-The person with AS may not have developed a superficial expertise in romance and dating and by mimicking actors and using the script from TV and films.
-Some explain that they never saw the real person before they were married, and after the wedding, the person abandoned the persona that was previously so attractive.
+The person with AS may not have created a superficial expertise in romance and dating, instead mimicking actors and using scripts from TV and films.
+Some explain that they never saw the real person before they were married, and after the wedding, the person abandoned the persona that was previously so attractive to them.
 “He had won the prize and didn’t have to pretend anymore.”

 The most common problem for the non-AS partner is feeling lonely.
 The partner with AS can be content with their own company for long periods.
 Conversations can be few and primarily involve the exchange of information rather than the enjoyment of each other’s company, experiences and shared opinions.
 “My pleasure doesn’t come from an emotional and interpersonal exchange.”

 In a typical relationship, there is the expectation of regular expressions of love and affection.
-An AS man explained “I have an enormous difficulty with the verbal expression of affection.
+An AS man explained, “I have an enormous difficulty with the verbal expression of affection.
 It is not the case of feeling embarrassed or self-conscious, but it simply takes a great deal of effort to tell my wife how I feel about her.”
-His wife replied “He told me once that he loved me.
-I have since discovered that it is not necessary for the person with AS t repeat these small intimacies that are frequently part of a relationship – the fact has been stated once, and that is enough.
+His wife replied, “He told me once that he loved me.
+I have since discovered that the person with AS doesn’t need to repeat these small intimacies that are frequently part of a relationship – the fact has been stated once, and that is enough.

-For the person with AS, the frequent reiteration of the obvious or known facts is illogical.
-The non-AS partner suffers affection deprivation that may lead to low self-esteem and depression.
-The partner with AS wants to be a friend and a lover but has little idea of how to do either.
+For individuals with AS, the frequent reiteration of obvious or known facts is illogical.
+The non-AS partner suffers from affection deprivation that may lead to low self-esteem and depression.
+The partner with AS wants to be a friend and a lover, but has little idea of how to do either.

-One survey of women with an AS partner asked “Does your partner love you?” and 50% replied, “I don’t know”.
-What was missing in the relationship were daily words and gestures of affection, tangible expressions of love.
+One survey of women with an AS partner asked, “Does your partner love you?” and 50% replied, “I don’t know”.
+What was missing in the relationship were daily words and gestures of affection, as well as tangible expressions of love.
 Difficulties expressing emotion include love.
 When a partner said to her AS husband, “You never show you care,” he replied, “Well, I fixed the fence, didn’t I?” expressing their love in more practical terms.
 It is love, but not as we know it.

-A metaphor for the need and capacity for affection can be that typical people have a bucket, whereas people with AS have a cup that is quickly filled to capacity.
+A metaphor for the need and capacity for affection is that typical people have a bucket, whereas people with AS have a cup that is quickly filled.
 However, in some relationships, the person with AS expresses affection too frequently, possibly an aspect of anxiety and a need for maternal reassurance.
-“We feel and show affection but not enough and at the wrong intensity.”
-The person with AS can be overly detached or attached.
+“We feel and show affection, but not enough and at the wrong intensity.”
+Individuals with AS can exhibit either an overly detached or overly attached behaviour.

 During times of personal distress, the typical partner may be left alone to ‘get over it.’
-This is not a callous act but in their mind, the most effective emotional restorative is solitude.
+This is not a callous act, but in their mind, the most effective emotional restorative is solitude.
 A hug may not automatically make them feel better.
-Being alone is often the main emotional recovery mechanism for people with AS and they may assume that is also the case for their partner.
+Being alone is often the primary emotional recovery mechanism for people with AS, and they may assume that it is also the case for their partner.
 They may also not know how to respond or fear making the situation worse.

 There may be issues with sexual intimacy or even knowledge of sexuality.
 Women may have difficulty having a romantic relationship with someone they often have to ‘mother.’

-In modern Western society, women are no longer content with their partner just being the provider of income, but expect them to share the workload at home doing domestic chores and caring for the children, and to be their best friend in conversation, sharing experiences and emotional support.
+In modern Western society, women are no longer content with their partner just being the provider of income; they expect them to share the workload at home, including domestic chores and caring for the children, and to be their best friend in conversation, sharing experiences and offering emotional support.
 This may not be easy for the AS partner to achieve.

 Anxiety and its management can affect the relationship.
-They can become very controlling with family life based on rigid routines.
-They can impose their pronouncements without consultation with their typical partner, who resents being excluded from major decisions, such as relocation or change of career.
+They can become overly controlling in their approach to family life, often relying on rigid routines.
+They can impose their pronouncements without consulting their typical partner, who resents being excluded from major decisions, such as relocation or a change of career.

-For those adults with AS who have problems with executive function, the typical partner may have to take responsibility for the family finances, budgeting and resolving the organizational and interpersonal problems in their partner’s work situation.
+For adults with AS who experience difficulties with executive function, the typical partner may need to assume responsibility for family finances, budgeting, and resolving organizational and interpersonal issues in their partner’s work situation.
 This adds to the stress and responsibility of the typical partner.

-If there is disagreement and conflict, the AS partner may not be skilled in the art of negotiation, accepting alternative perspectives or agreeing to compromise and an inability to accept even partial responsibility.
-Partners complain, “It’s never his fault”, I always get the blame” and “I’m always criticized, I’m never encouraged.”
+If there is disagreement and conflict, the AS partner may not be skilled in the art of negotiation, accepting alternative perspectives or agreeing to compromise and may have an inability to take even partial responsibility.
+Partners complain, “It’s never his fault”, I always get the blame,” and “I’m always criticized, I’m never encouraged.”
 There can be concerns about verbal abuse, especially as a response to perceived criticism, with an apparent inability to show remorse and to forgive and forget due to a difficulty with understanding the thoughts, feelings and perspective of others, a central characteristic of AS.
-The person with AS may also have problems with anger management that further complicates the relationship.
+The person with AS may also have problems with anger management that further complicate the relationship.

 STRATEGIES TO STRENGTHEN THE RELATIONSHIP